avajs/ava/docs/recipes/babel.md

 ## Reset AVA's cache

 AVA caches the compiled test and helper files.
-It automatically recompiles these files when you change them, however it can't detect updates of your Babel plugins and presets, or changes to your Babel configuration files.
+It automatically recompiles these files when you change them.
+AVA tries its best to detect changes to your Babel configuration files, plugins and presets.
+If it seems like your latest Babel configuration isn't being applied, however, you can reset AVA's cache:

-Instead run the following to reset AVA's cache when you change the configuration or update plugins or presets:

 ```console
 $ npx ava --reset-cache